GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 for this design: name-specific defaults, merge with default fill, and the Data panel's presentation of items all carry over, and the wire rank display and Data panel belong to the editor and are unaffected here.
-One behavior is refined rather than kept: flat merge previously had to drop one input's top-level attributes, which the push-down rule now preserves.
+One behavior is refined rather than kept: flat merge has to drop one input's top-level attributes, which the push-down rule is meant to preserve.
 The present representation (string-keyed storage inside `List<T>`, with per-carrier implementations rows) is what the Motivation section measures.
 This RFC keeps its observable behavior while replacing the storage and registration strategy underneath.